 We’ve put together the top ten recipes as chosen by IrishCentral readers over the years.
 Although some of them, such as corned beef and cabbage and stew are no-brainers, the IrishCentral readers went a little off script with spring rolls and pasta bakes making it into their top recipes.

 Just click on the title to view the simple recipes.

-Knock them together and sit down and enjoy them with your friends and family this Memorial Day weekend.
+Knock them together and sit down and enjoy them with your friends and family.

 As I’ve said before this is the best Irish comfort food going and it’s sure to put a smile on the face of any Irish person you know.